Venom (Wargasm album)

-Venom is the debut album by English electronic rock duo Wargasm, released through Slowplay and Republic Records on 27 October 2023.
+Venom is the debut studio album by the English electronic rock duo Wargasm, released through Slowplay and Republic Records on 27 October 2023.
 The album includes a collaboration with Limp Bizkit frontman Fred Durst.
 It was announced alongside the release of the single "Do It So Good".
 The album is produced by Charlie Russell, with additional production by Wargasm and Kieron Pepper.

 Background

 The duo announced in July 2023 that they had spent the "last 16 months [...] perfecting" the album during downtime from touring.

 Critical reception

 Venom received a score of 81 out of 100 on review aggregator Metacritic based on four critics' reviews, indicating "universal acclaim".

 Metal Hammers Merlin Alderslade wrote that "bashing together elements of punk, metal, EDM and hip hop [...]
 Venom is a relentlessly entertaining ride, driven by sheer energy", calling it "one of 2023's essential debut albums".

 Ali Shutler of Dork called the album "pure, screaming catharsis" as well as the band "the spiritual successor to Limp Bizkit", summarising that it "build[s] on everything that's come before, while amping up the carnage, the energy and the emotion, Wargasm's debut album is a lesson in excess".

 NMEs Rishi Shah called it "a consistent album [...] with a significantly raw feel" that "cements Wargasm's position as one of UK heavy music's leading forces".

 Lana Williams of The Line of Best Fit described it as "a rip-roaring effort from Wargasm", also finding that "where it stands apart from typical Wargasm-feats is in its objectively quieter, more indulgent breaks" as on "Death Rattle" and "Ride the Thunder".

 Reviewing the album for Clash, Caitlin Chatterton felt that "despite the odd lapse in power, Venom is a super-charged and dramatic record characteristic of Wargasm’s spirit".

 Emma Wilkes of Kerrang! concluded that it is "a satisfying, feisty record made for blasting loud enough to annoy the neighbours, and for partying the existential dread away.
 This band's not cooling down anytime soon."